-I was heading from Chiang Rai, Thailand to Luang Prabang, Laos, which meant I had two options for transport.
+I was heading from Chiang Rai to Luang Prabang which meant I had two options for transport.
 I could either take the 24 hour bus or the 2 day slow boat.

 Neither options are particularly appealing but the lure of the beautiful scenery and being able to sleep in a guest house during the overnight stop off saw me choose the slow boat.